click below for

 are born again through the mass media ministers.

-teaches true doctrine or not except by natural reasoning or
+true doctrine or not except by natural reasoning or mental judgment.

-there are serious limitations for body ministry or
+are serious limitations for body ministry or fellowship.
+To deal

 who study under any ministry need intimacy and a human touch.
 It

-personal testimonies or revelation.
+testimonies or revelation.
 Typically, they are told that they must be

 2 or 3 thousand.
 Some great churches have numbers approaching 10 thousand

 and those with 10 thousand that aspire to 50 thousand.
+While

-musical worship, performance; one could not help but feel that
+worship, performance; one could not help but feel that those in attendance

 was missing.
 There was little or no contact between the "pastor"